OpenEducationAnalytics/OEA-Gh-Pages/_posts/2022-03-28-oea-monthly-newsletter.md

 >
 > The Institute is using OEA to provide analytics to researchers and school districts using Math Nation, an app used by over 3 million students in the US.
 >
-> See the great story here to have an idea of how OEA can be used to provide a research solution for edtech efficacy.
+> See the great story <a href="https://customers.microsoft.com/en-us/story/1448383859637452651-mathnation-k12-edu-azure-en-united-states">here </a> to have an idea of how OEA can be used to provide a research solution for edtech efficacy.

 ##### Data Analytics and AI